sourcegraph/handbook/content/people-ops/how-we-engage-talent-outside-the-us/index.md

 ### Onboarding

-Temporary contractors are marked as hired in Greenhouse, have a start date that aligns with the cohort calendar, and have a temporary profile in Bamboo, but typically they do not gain access to the thorough general or team-specific onboarding enjoyed by permanent teammates.
+Temporary contractors are marked as hired in Greenhouse, have a start date that aligns with the cohort calendar ([2021](https://docs.google.com/spreadsheets/d/1jJY3E7j31ZD7J-ouf3Gf-uioHCAXxe-0bBVLEmdtVGQ/edit#gid=0) & [2022](https://docs.google.com/spreadsheets/d/1Q_h9I0CkppecPNbaMlhe7uafcNdfzWuiPApm0KxTaAA/edit#gid=0) ), and have a temporary profile in Bamboo, but typically they do not gain access to the thorough general or team-specific onboarding enjoyed by permanent teammates.
 Their onboarding usually includes a welcome email with information for their first day, and the onboarding checklist and resources, but excludes activities like being introduced in the company meeting, meet & greets, lunch & learns, buddies and feedback milestones.
 Access to Slack is also limited to “multi-channel guests” and specific channels requested by the hiring manager.

 Hiring managers should consult the Talent and People Ops team early if an exceptional situation requires a different onboarding process for reasons critical to the role, or if the role is expected to become a full-time role in the near future.
 Alternatively, it’s up to hiring managers to set up introductions and provide information as needed for the purpose of the temporary contract.